-In MA, the process of “vacating” (using the legal term) or modifying a 209A Abuse Prevention Order, i.e a Restraining Order or “RO”, depends on a number of factors: (a) which court issued the RO (b) whether you are the victim/complainant or the defendant (c) whether there was an arrest and criminal charges were filed by the State against the defendant (d) whether the RO has already been extended.
+In Massachusetts, the process of “vacating” (using the legal term) or modifying a 209A Abuse Prevention Order, i.e a Restraining Order or “RO”, depends on a number of factors: (a) which court issued the RO (b) whether you are the victim/complainant or the defendant (c) whether there was an arrest and criminal charges were filed by the State against the defendant (d) whether the RO has already been extended.

-Any court of law or equity with competent jurisdiction can issue a Restraining Order in MA (District Court, Probate & Family Court and Superior Court).
+Any court of law or equity with competent jurisdiction can issue a Restraining Order in Massachusetts (District Court, Probate & Family Court and Superior Court).
 Most typically, an injured party will file an Ex Parte Complaint for an Abuse Prevention Order under M.G.L. c.
 209A in the District Court.
 The process in the District Court is deliberately simplified so as not to impede justice where a party has a legitimate grievance and is in danger if imminent harm.
 All that is required is for a party to complete the Complaint form and an affidavit stating the particulars of the allegations, then appear before the judge that same day (or night) and attest to the allegations contained in the Complaint and Affidavit, wherein they state under oath that they are in fear of harm from the alleged defendant.
 The alleged defendant does not have to be present for the order to issue.
 The police will be notified of the RO and the police will be charged with the obligation to serve the notice and RO upon the defendant.
 ROs may cause or become part of a defendant’s record.

 There is no bar to applying for an RO because another proceeding between the parties is pending in another court.
 So that even if you are in the midst of a divorce or custody or support proceeding with the defendant, you can still file for an RO in the District Court, should a viable threat arise.
 However, the District Court has limited jurisdiction in this regard: the District Court can issue the RO, which can include a full stay away order, and temporary custody if applicable, and a temporary child support order; BUT, it cannot litigate these issues to disposition.
 The petitioner will have to transfer the order to an appropriate court (The Probate & Family Court) for a final judgment.
 The sole purpose of the District Court RO is to place a legal shield between the complainant and the defendant to try to prevent immediate harm.